Cool It Down (song): Background and composition

 The song was produced by the band at their home studio in their parents' living room in Perth, and features additional production by South African producer Robby De Sá.
 The song is an ode to their two homes, Tauranga in Aotearoa / New Zealand and West Coast Drive in Perth.
 The group composed the song together in writing sessions with an acoustic guitar, and was inspired by their inability to easily return home due to the COVID-19 pandemic, and the need to limit social interactions in the short-term, to be able to interact in the future.

 Release

 The song was released as a single on 3 December 2021.
 The band translated the song into Māori with help from Tīmoti Kāretu, "Purea / Cool It Down" was released on 2 September 2022, and was one of the most commercially successful songs released for Te Wiki o te Reo Māori 2022.

+Critical reception

+At the 2022 Waiata Māori Music Awards, "Cool It Down" was nominated for Best Waiata/Single by a Māori Artist, and for the Best Music Video awards.